top of page

 "Does Acupuncture Really Work?"—A Conversation About What’s Keeping You Stuck in Anxiety, Pain & Fatigue

-Writer: Paul RooneyPaul Rooney
+• Writer: Paul Rooney

-Maybe you’ve heard someone say, "Acupuncture is just a placebo," or "There’s no real science behind it," or even, "I don’t like needles." (which, by the way, is a bit like saying you refuse to drink from a wine glass because you don’t like test tubes.
-Same material—completely different experience.)
+Maybe you’ve heard someone say, "Acupuncture is just a placebo," or "There’s no real science behind it," or even, "I don’t like needles." (which, by the way, is a bit like saying you refuse to drink from a glass because you don’t like test tubes.
+Same material—completely different design and experience.)

 1. "I don’t know if acupuncture actually works."